tytydraco/yessleep/out/I_Traveled_Back_to_the_Cretaceous_and_Havent_Been_the_Same_Since.md

 My stomach decided to play musical chairs with my heart.
 “Really?”

 “Yeah, we’re trying to find out what school you’re from.”
 One of the other candidates said.
-For ease, I’ll just call them by their ‘university states/cities’.
+(For anonymity, I’ll just call them by their ‘university states/cities’.)
 Utah was a blonde woman with loose curls, Texas a tall, dark man with a terrifying grip, and Cruz didn’t blink once.
 Like, at all.

 “I’m from Oregon.
 Go Ducks.”
 I pumped a pathetic fist in the air while everyone stared at me.
 I was suddenly filled with the urge to fling myself off the nearest building.

 We talked for a while, and I gleaned that Cruz was another paleontology candidate, while Utah and Texas were Astrophysics and Geology, respectively.
 It was another few minutes before the two circles became a massive huddle.

-We all turned to listen to them speak.
 Dr. Chilton took the lead.

 “Sit, please.”
 He ordered.
 We all sat except for Utah, who walked up to stand beside Dr. Chilton.
 Once I sat in one of the cushioned chairs I started to bounce my legs.
-The only thing I was thinking about was: When would we go back?

 Dr. Jameson sat beside me and eyed my bouncing legs with a disproving look.
 I stopped and put my hands underneath my thighs.